 Mr. Agust Börjesson is a Research Fellow at the Institute for Security and Development Policy’s Asia Program.
 He holds a bachelor’s degree in Chinese language and a master’s degree in Asian Studies from Lund University in Sweden.
 He has also studied Chinese language at Beijing Foreign Studies University as well as International Relations at Tsinghua University in China.
 Mr. Börjesson has previously worked with communications at Taipei Mission in Sweden.
 He also contributed to the ORCAxISDP Special Issue "The Dalai Lama's Succession: Strategic Realities of the Tibet Question."

 Ahana Roy is Research Associate and Chief Operations Officer at Organisation for Research on China and Asia (ORCA).
 She is a postgraduate in Political Science with International Relations from Jadavpur University.
-Her areas of interest include security studies, international relations and geopolitics.
+Her areas of interest include non-traditional security studies with a focus on gender and sexuality studies, society, and culture in China specifically and East Asia broadly.
 She can be reached on Twitter @ahanaworks and her email firstname.lastname@example.org

 Akshat Singh is a research associate with the Chair in U.S.-India Policy Studies at the Center for Strategic and International Studies (CSIS).
 In this role, he works on promoting U.S.-India commercial and economic engagement.
 In addition to handling publications and external relations for the program, Akshat provides support on projects relating to micro, small, and medium enterprises (MSMEs), clean energy, and defense.
 Akshat previously interned with the Chair.
 Prior to joining CSIS, Akshat served as the policy & communications associate at the Governance Lab (GOV/LAB) of the Massachusetts Institute of Technology (MIT), where he supported the lab's work on promoting innovative governance policies in the Global South.
 Akshat has also served as an expansion consultant for a New York-based fintech startup, where he worked on improving financial literacy and access to financial institutions for women and other underrepresented groups in South Asia.
 He also served as a media consultant for a New Delhi-based think tank.
 Additionally, Akshat has worked on health policy at the Cato Institute and on U.S.-India commercial relations at McLarty Associates.
 Akshat graduated with a dual BA degree from Columbia University in New York, where he specialized in economics, and Sciences Po in Paris, where he specialized in politics and government.
 Akshat has native proficiency in Hindi and working proficiency in French.
 Listen to Akshat Singh's episode of The ORCA Files here: https://orcasia.org/pages/orcafiles